fghaas/openstackisrael2016/markdown/deploying.md

 - An OpenStack load balancer (as provided by LBaaS) directs requests from end users to the app servers.

-It is far from perfect, but we believe it is good enough for medium deployments.
+It's not perfect, but we believe it's as good as it gets with the current state of OpenStack and Open edX.

 Writing the